 Chicken farmers who have gone organic with their birds and perhaps also produce eggs organically can look forward to reaping plentiful rewards for their efforts in many specialised markets in South Africa.
-In recent years, consumers have become more particular about the environmental footprint that they leave behind companies such as Radium Engineering provide the products which these farmers.
+In recent years, consumers have become more particular about the environmental footprint that they leave behind.
+Companies such as Radium Engineering provide the products which these farmers use to farm.

 To farm chickens organically means they cannot be raised in cages and, like free-range birds, need to have access to the outdoors where they feed on organically produced products.
 The eggs too are said to be more nutritious than with the use of conventional farming methods and free-range production.
 Disease control also differs and, unlike conventional and free-range production, the use of antibiotics to treat ailments is prohibited in organic farming.